About Skype For Business

 Skype for Business and Unified Messaging

-On March 17, 2014, a University-wide voicemail upgrade will bring additional functionality to the Lync toolbox.
-When complete, the voicemail system at Loyola's lakeside campuses will be integrated with Exchange, Outlook, and Lync, allowing you to access email, voicemail, calendar, and contacts anywhere, on any device.
+A University-wide voicemail upgrade brought additional functionality to voicemail and now includes Skype for Business toolbox.
+The voicemail system at Loyola's campuses has been integrated with Exchange, Outlook, and Skype for Business, allowing you to access email, voicemail, calendar, and contacts anywhere, on any device.
 For more information, see About the Voicemail Upgrade.